akaashkasi/TetraVerse/README.md

 - User testing of the velocity of a jump.
 We want to fine-tune the velocity of the jump both while going up and falling back down.
 Post bug-fix, thorough testing of clearing a layer.

+Additional Note

+- We are not going to do networking for Tetraverse because of the issues that we've had so far with its implementation.
+We have discussed this issue with the professors and it seems that a lack of networking features is fine.